Keyboard shortcuts

 corner_style = "small" # "square", "small", or "round"

 • width – thickness of the border in pixels.
-Set to 0 to disable the focus border entirely.
+Set to 0 to disable every border.

 • corner_style – controls both the border overlay shape and the DWM corner preference for tiled windows (Windows 11 only; ignored on Windows 10).